dazuma/toys/toys/README.md

 directories and projects.

 Toys also lets you create hierarchies of tools.
 The "system version" tool you tried earlier is an example.
-The "system" tool is a "group".
-It's a namespace for tools, and various tools are available under that namespace.
+The "system" tool is a namespace for tools, and various tools are available under that namespace.

 Toys provides a rich set of useful libraries for writing tools.
 It gives you a logger and automatically provides flags to control verbosity of log output.
 It